 It only became better when I learned about these two distinct energy types that we are required to spend, and I made it a regular practice to maximize the use of my physical energy every single day.

-#2 – Sleeping a lot, or a little, might have a spiritual cause.
+#2 – Sleeping a lot, or very little, might have a spiritual meaning too.

-Sometimes, the opposite happens to people where they sleep a LOT.
-There are two causes that I am aware of.
+Sometimes, the opposite of the previous point is happening to people who sleep a LOT.
+And there are two causes that I am aware of:

 In other cases where people feel themselves constantly waking up through the night, or getting little to no sleep – our soul may have been trying to get us to work here, in this lifetime with more involvement.

-As a result, it could be declining sleep.
+As a result, your higher self could be declining sleep.

 #3 – You are still healing in your sleep.